BoazMao/Localization-workflow/README.md

 # Localization Workflow

-A local-first desktop workspace for AI-assisted video transcription and terminology-controlled translation.
+A little desktop workspace I made for AI-assisted video transcription and translation.

 ## Phase One